GregHilston/Simple-Slack-Bot/README.md

 ## Configuration

-To configure, set the two environment variables
+To configure, set a signle environment variable

 `SLACK_BOT_TOKEN` with your Slack Bot's API token

 ## Example

-To integrate with Simple Slack Bot, simply create an instance of it and register for notifications using a callback function.
-This can be accomplished using the following code:
+To integrate with Simple Slack Bot, simply create an instance of it and register for notifications using a Python decorator.

+This can be seen with the following code below.
+Our Simple Slack Bot will reply to every message of "Ping", with "Pong", to every channel its apart of.:

 `ping_pong.py`